nattycoder/Design-and-Implementation-of-a-Secure-Zero-Trust-Architecture-on-Azure/README.md

 - <a href="https://medium.com/@alaayedi090/the-importance-of-gap-assessment-in-a-zero-trust-approach-part-2-why-gap-assessment-is-the-871bd1d0079d">Gap Assessment for Zero Trust Implementation</a>
 - <a href="https://medium.com/@alaayedi090/microsoft-entra-id-the-backbone-of-modern-identity-management-9b290da2e126">What is Microsoft Entra ID?</a>

+## Sample Presentations
+This section contains presentation materials that can be customized for specific Zero Trust implementation scenarios:

+### Organizational Scenarios

+- Zero Trust Assessment and Implementation for a Multinational Multi-cloud Organization

+Feel free to adapt these materials for your organization's specific needs or client presentations.

 ## Getting Started

 Browse the repository to find articles on specific topics.
 Each article is self-contained and includes practical guidance that you can apply to your own Azure environments.